Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 Henry J. Whitfield

-MSc (CBT), ACBS peer-reviewed ACT trainer, MBACP, Advanced Traumatic Incident Reduction Trainer,
+MSc (CBT), ACBS peer-reviewed ACT trainer, Advanced Traumatic Incident Reduction Trainer,

-Henry Whitfield is a psychotherapy trainer and psychedelic therapy researcher, having collected years of data through psychedelic retreats that explored new ways of combining psychotherapy processes with psilocybin.
-He is an Association of Contextual Behavioural Science (ACBS) Peer-reviewed Acceptance and Commitment Therapy trainer, an Accredited Advanced TIR (PTSD therapy) Trainer and Cognitive Behavioural Psychotherapist (MSc – CBT), and Visiting Researcher at Regent’s University – School of Psychotherapy and Psychology.
+Henry Whitfield is an Association of Contextual Behavioural Science (ACBS) Peer-reviewed Acceptance and Commitment Therapy trainer, an Accredited Advanced TIR (PTSD therapy) Trainer and Cognitive Behavioural Psychotherapist (MSc – CBT) He is now in the final stages of a PhD in psychedelic-assisted Acceptance and Commitment therapy, looking at interactions between psilocybin experiences and therapeutic processes during and after psilocybin.

 For over seven years Henry ran and supervised brief therapy for PTSD projects for Victim Support and Mind in London gun crime hot spots, using CBT and TIR.
-Henry has also trained over 1500 psychological therapists since 2003, supervising mental health professionals in the NHS for ACT and Trauma work.
-He lead the development of new ways to learn ACT skills efficiently, offering one of the first ACT skills programs ever in 2007.
+Henry has also trained over 1500 psychological therapists since 2003, supervising mental health professionals the NHS for ACT and Trauma work, as well as having his own private practice.
 He is also a passionate integral thinker, publishing journal articles and book chapters on the integration of therapeutic models including, REBT-mindfulness, ACT-TIR-CBT, Person-centred-TIR.
-His psychedelic plant medicine path and ACT leanings helped him to work on collapsing the polarities that divide our field such as 'psychodynamic' vs 'cognitive-behavioural'.
-He has written, co-written and edited training manuals for ACT, TIR and FAP (relational psychodynamic).
-Now he focuses his research on understanding pathways to lasting psychotherapeutic change through all phases of psychedelic therapy.
+His psychedelic plant medicine path has changed how he does psychotherapy especially with self-concept issues.
+He has written, co-written and edited training manuals for ACT, TIR and FAP.
 He is also author of a new model of psychological flexibility A Spectrum of Selves, tailored to a psychedelic therapy context published 2021 in Frontiers in Psychiatry.

 Dr Robert Krause